 The Board recognizes that a robust and constructive evaluation process is a critical component of good corporate governance and Board effectiveness.
 Through this process, directors provide feedback to assess Board and committee performance, including areas where the Board believes it is functioning effectively and areas where the Board believes it can improve.
 The corporate governance and nominating committee oversees the annual Board evaluation process focused on the performance of: (i) the Board, (ii) Board committees, and (iii) individual directors.
 As part of this process, the corporate governance and nominating committee establishes the procedures, which may vary from year to year, in advance of each year's evaluation process.
 For 2019, the corporate governance and nominating committee engaged an independent third party to conduct the Board evaluation.
-The Board is currently implementing many of the recommendations presented as part of that evaluation.
-In addition, each committee conducts its own self-evaluation.
-The results of these evaluations are reported to the Board.
-The self-evaluation process is designed to elicit candid feedback regarding the areas where the Board and its committees could improve their effectiveness.
+The Board is currently implementing many of the recommendations presented as part of that evaluation process is designed to elicit candid feedback regarding the areas where the Board and its committees could improve their effectiveness.
 In addition, the corporate governance and nominating committee regularly discusses Board composition and effectiveness.